KmolYuan/Pyslvs-UI/docs/settings.md

 # Settings

 The Pyslvs settings are saved by Qt settings mechanism.
-On Windows it will be saved into system registry;
-on MacOS it will be saved into property list files;
-on Linux it will be saved into an `ini` file of user home path.
+It will be saved into "~/.pyslvs.ini" on any platform, where "~" is the user home path.

 ## Auto Save